US Open: Patience Is Key - Golf Monthly US Open Blog

 The US Open is about golf, yes.
 But it’s also about factors that can’t be quantified – namely patience and mental strength.

 The weather is going play a pivotal role this week.
-Whether Erin Hills plays firm and fast, or soft and long are remained to be seen.
+Whether Shinnecock Hills plays firm and fast, or soft and long are remained to be seen.

 No-one likes a stop-start golf tournament, not least the players.